google/WebFundamentals/src/content/en/updates/2016/10/resizeobserver.md

 You might be asking yourself: What happens if I change the size of an observed element inside the `ResizeObserver`’s callback?
 The answer is: You will trigger another call to the callback right away.
 However, `ResizeObserver` has a mechanism to avoid infinite callback loops and cyclic dependencies.
-Changes that cause additional `ResizeObserver` calls will only be processed in the same frame if the affected elements are deeper in the DOM tree than the *shallowest* element processed in the previous iteration of `ResizeObserver` entries.
+Changes will only be processed in the same frame if the resized element is deeper in the DOM tree than the *shallowest* element processed in the previous callback.
+Otherwise, they’ll get deferred to the next frame.

 ## Application